booshja/booshja/README.md

 ### Learning:

+#### Currently:

 - Tailwind CSS
-- GraphQL with Relay
-- Nexus
-- Prisma
+- Next.js v13 (new app directory)

 ### Building:

-- [Happy Brain](https://github.com/booshja/pleasurable-activities) - An app to help you choose a pleasurable activity to do!
+- [Happy Harmony](https://github.com/booshja/pleasurable-activities) - An app to help you choose a pleasurable activity to do!

 ### Planning to Rebuild: